 Looking to get your BSN?
 Use your advanced certificate toward completing our Specialty Bachelors of Nursing program.

-Beginning in 2018, IZUNA Specialty Nursing Advanced Certificate Graduates can apply to receive six units of block transfer credit (equal to one third of the coursework) towards the online, two-year program.
+Beginning in 2018, IZUNA Specialty Nursing Advanced Certificate Graduates can apply to receive transfer credits towards the online, two-year program.
 Applicants can chose from the Advanced Practice Leadership of Nurse Educator option

 Join the (CACCN).
 This non-profit organization works to maintain and enhance the quality of care provided to critically ill patients and their families.